Dylanex1/NBA-2025-Project-/Final_Submission/Final_Report/Final Report.md

 suited to assignment and test problems is the coach - Instructs - team -PlayOnTeam - player - PlayInGame - Game subsection.
 Using this subsection of the Database/EER diagram, a professor could ask students to construct all kinds of interesting queries.

+## Finally summary

+Throughout this project our group has faced numerous difficulties.
+From scattered data and a lengthy normalization process, to malfunctioning queries and invalid output.
+This project has challenged us all to both grow as computer scientists and teammates, while pushing us to learn new concepts and apply them on the fly.
+If I had to extract the most important lesson from this project, it would have to be the importance of Communication.
+Throughout the construction of our NBA database our team met constantly to ensure that work was delegated and everyone was comfortable with what they had to do.
+Thanks to this constant communication and support, every stage of the project was assigned to whomever suited that section best, which allowed our team to leverage all of our strengths at every stage while still lending support for the other stages.
+With the completion of this project, every member of this group is now far more prepared to work with databases, whether that be in the workforce or through more coursework.

 # Appendix